marktriggs/archivesspace-wiki/Quick-start.md

-If you have the Java 1.6.0 JRE (or above) you can download and run a demo server.  [download java](http://www.java.com/en/download/index.jsp).
+If you have the Java 1.6.0 JRE (or above) you can download and run a demo server.
+[Download java](http://www.java.com/en/download/index.jsp).
 Note, after February 2013, Oracle will no longer post updates of Java SE 6 to its public download sites, so you might want to use java 7.

 Download the file from [`http://s3.amazonaws.com/archivesspace/public-files/archivesspace.v0.2.0-1.jar`](http://s3.amazonaws.com/archivesspace/public-files/archivesspace.v0.2.0-1.jar)